IBM/rpg-genai-data/docs/pages/task/explain.md

 - `language` - the language of the snippet of code being explained in this case `rpg4ff` which is RPG IV fully free
 - `scope` - the scope of the language being explained in this case `file` i.e. the source file
 - `use` - `train` means the data is used for training the LLM

+Full description of all the metadata variants can be found [here](/pages/metadata.md).

 The main file used to do the training is `train_rpgle_to_text.jsonl` or it your example might be chosen to evaluate the model `eval_rpgle_to_text.jsonl`.
 This whole directory will be summarized in single line similar to the following.